Lcs002/Automatons/README.md

 ```

 > [!NOTE]
-> If any of the states does not exist, they will be created and added to the automata.
+> _If any of the states does not exist, they will be created and added to the automata._

 > [!WARNING]
-> All entries must be symbols from the automata's alphabet.
+> _All entries must be symbols from the automata's alphabet._

-**Initial State** is set by using:
+**Initial State** is set by using `setInitialState` with the name of the state as parameter:
 ```java
 automata.setInitialState("q0");
 ```

 > [!WARNING]
-> Be sure an Initial State is set before running any algorithm.
+> _Be sure an Initial State is set before running any algorithm._

 > [!NOTE]
-> Only one initial state is allowed per automata.
+> _Only one initial state is allowed per automata._

-**Final States** are added by using:
+**Final States** are added by using `addFinalState` with the name of the state as parameter
 ```java
 automata.addFinalState("q1");
 ```

 > [!WARNING]
-> Be sure at least one Final State is set before running any algorithm.
+> _Be sure at least one Final State is set before running any algorithm._

 > [!TIP]
-> You can visualize the automata by simply printing it or using the method `toString()`.
+> _You can visualize the automata by simply printing it or using the method `toString()`._
 > ```java
 > System.out.println(automata);
 > ```

 ### Running Algorithms
-Call the method `run(T algorithm)` passing the algorithm as parameter:
+To run an algorithm on a automata, call the method `run(T algorithm)` passing the algorithm as parameter:
 ```java
 // Define the alphabet
 Set<Character> alphabet = new HashSet<>(Set.of('a', 'b'));